 Volvo XC90 Future

-The XC90 is rated high for value within its class by Consumer Reports, and Volvo plans to move toward hybrid technology with newer models of the XC90, and future models are expected to grow slightly in size and be designed to compete in a more luxury market.
+The XC90 first generation was rated high for value within its class by Consumer Reports, and Volvo plans to move toward hybrid technology with newer models of the XC90, and the 2nd generation XC90 grew slightly in size and be designed to compete in a more luxury market.

-While the XC90 was originally slated to move into a third generation version in 2010, this plan has been scrapped in favor of a facelift for the vehicle, and the intention is to sell these production models through the year 2012.
+While the XC90 was originally slated to move into a second generation version in 2010, this plan was scrapped in favor of a facelift for the vehicle, and the Volvo sold 1st generation XC90 models through the year 2013.

 - DOHC 32-valve 4.4-liter V-8, aluminum block and heads, port fuel injection, 311 hp, 325lb-ft